PlaceDE-Official/placebot-cogs/administration/sudo/documentation.md

 ## `sudo`

-Allows a specific user to execute any command even without having the necessary permission level by temporarily granting the user the highest permission level (similar to the `sudo` command on Linux).
+Allows specific users to execute any command even without having the necessary permission level by temporarily granting the user the highest permission level (similar to the `sudo` command on Linux).

 ```css
 .sudo <command>